hypo69/hypo/docs/gemini/set 0/en/consultant/src/scenario/_examples/_example_executor.md

 This file contains examples of how to use the functions provided in the `executor` module.
-The examples demonstrate how to run scenarios, handle scenario files, and interact with the PrestaShop API.
+The examples demonStarte how to run scenarios, handle scenario files, and interact with the PrestaShop API.

 @details
-- `example_run_scenario_files` demonstrates running a list of scenario files.
+- `example_run_scenario_files` demonStartes running a list of scenario files.
 - `example_run_scenario_file` shows how to run a single scenario file.
-- `example_run_scenario` illustrates running a single scenario.
+- `example_run_scenario` illuStartes running a single scenario.
 - `example_insert_grabbed_data` exemplifies inserting grabbed product data.
 - `example_add_coupon` provides an example of adding a coupon.
 - `example_execute_PrestaShop_insert_async` presents asynchronous execution.
-- `example_execute_PrestaShop_insert` demonstrates synchronous execution.
+- `example_execute_PrestaShop_insert` demonStartes synchronous execution.

 @image html executor.png
 """